warrenguy/sinatra-rate-limiter/README.md

     "this route has the global limit applied" end

-  get '/rate-limit-1' do
+  get '/rate-limit-1/example-1' do
     rate_limit 'ratelimit1', 2,  5,
                              10, 60

     "this route is rate limited to 2 requests per 5 seconds and 10 per 60 seconds" end

+  get '/rate-limit-1/example-2' do
+    rate_limit 'ratelimit1', 60, 60

+    "this route is rate limited to 60 requests per minute using the same bucket as '/rate-limit-1'. "

   get '/rate-limit-2' do
     rate_limit 'ratelimit2', 1, 10